templ-fun/evm-protocol/README.md

 - Caps/pauses: optional `maxMembers` (auto‑pauses at cap) plus `joinPaused` toggle.
 - Governance access: proposing and voting require membership; the proposer’s vote is counted YES at creation.

-### Custody and Deposit Address
+### Donations: Address and Custody
-- Deposit address: Send assets to the templ contract address (the TEMPL/router address).
+- Donation address: Send donations to the templ contract address (the TEMPL/router address).
 There is no separate “treasury address”.
 “Treasury” is an accounting bucket inside the templ that tracks how much of the templ’s on-chain balance is available for governance withdrawals versus reserved for member rewards.
 - ETH: Send ETH directly to the templ address.
 ETH is held by the templ and governed.
 Governance can later withdraw it to recipients or disband it into claimable external rewards.
 - ERC‑20: Transfer tokens to the templ address (e.g., `transfer(templAddress, amount)`).
 Governance can withdraw or disband these balances just like ETH.
 - NFTs (ERC‑721): The templ can custody NFTs.
 It does not implement `IERC721Receiver`, so `safeTransferFrom(..., templAddress, ...)` will revert.
 Use `transferFrom` to the templ, or have the DAO “pull” the NFT via `transferFrom(owner, templ, tokenId)` after the owner approves the templ.
 NFTs are governed treasury items and are moved via external‑call proposals.

+- Membership note: Donations (including in the access token) do not grant membership.
+Membership requires calling `join*` and paying the entry fee through the contract, which updates accounting and emits the `MemberJoined` event.

 ## Glossary
 - templ: One deployed instance wired by `TEMPL` with membership, treasury, and governance modules.